Amandayma02/Sales_Prediction_MachineLearning/README.md

 ## Introduction

-This repository contains the code for a group project completed for the course CSE342 - Statistical Machine Learning.
+This repository contains the code for a group project completed for the MCA - Statistical Machine Learning.
 The goal of this project is to predict the future sales of items for a store using various data columns provided in the dataset.

 ## Dataset Information